-DOH will coordinate with its CMHDs to share additional lists and locations of populations for specific vaccine targeting.
-As part of routine public health preparedness work, all CMHDs identify and estimate counts of people in their jurisdictions that live in poverty, speak languages other than English as a primary spoken language in the household, have a physical or intellectual disability, have a serious mental illness or emotional disturbance, and who have chronic health conditions warranting use of medical devices.
-These data will be used to better estimate prioritized populations, but to also ensure access to vaccine.
+DOH coordinates with its CMHDs to share additional lists and locations of populations for specific vaccine targeting.
+As part of routine public health preparedness work, the CMHDs identify and estimate counts of people in their jurisdictions that live in poverty, speak languages other than English as a primary spoken language in the household, have a physical or intellectual disability, have a serious mental illness, or have chronic health conditions warranting use of medical devices.
+These data will be used to better estimate prioritized populations and to also ensure access to vaccine.

 The planning team looked at reported cases of COVID-19 in the state's disease surveillance database (PA-NEDSS).
-Demographic information, geography, occupation, residence in a congregate living facility, etc. are all available for many of the state's more than 165,000 cases.
-These data, in addition to national data sources, has helped to identify those who are more likely to contract the disease and to suffer more severe outcomes.
+Demographic information, such as geography, occupation, and residence in a congregate living facility, are all available for many of the state's more than 165,000 cases.
+These data, in addition to national data sources, has helped to identify those who are more likely to contract the disease and suffer more severe outcomes.

 Phase 1A populations to receive vaccine are focused on those at greatest risk for illness and death.
-Healthcare personnel evaluating and treating patients with COVID-19 are at greatest risk of exposure, especially those involved in life saving activities that increase respiratory aerosols (cardiopulmonary resuscitation, intubation, suctioning, etc.).
-To date in Pennsylvania, healthcare workers accounted for 6.7% of reported COVID-19 cases though this is considered an underestimate as investigation data is needed to determine this association.
+Health care personnel evaluating and treating patients with COVID-19 are at greatest risk of exposure, especially those involved in life saving activities that increase respiratory aerosols (cardio-pulmonary resuscitation, intubation, suctioning, etc.).
+To date in Pennsylvania, health care workers accounted for 2.9% of reported COVID-19 cases though this is considered an underestimate as investigation data is needed to determine this association.